thusharathiwanka/thusharathiwanka/README.md

 ## Undergraduate Student

    - 🌱 I’m currently learning react
-   - 👯 I’m looking to collaborate with web developers
+   - 👯 I’m looking to collaborate wih web developers
    - 💬 Ask me about anything
    - 🥅 2020 Goals: contribute more to projects
    - 👀 Looking for an internship